Nearby Motor Vehicle Accident Lawyer in Phenix City, AL

 Once we determine liability and the value of your damages, our lawyer can issue a demand letter to the insurance party that explains the value of your losses and includes a sum that you’re asking for.
 When the insurance company responds, we will review any settlement offer and advise you on it.
 If we believe that a settlement offer is too low, our lawyer can negotiate for a better settlement on your behalf.
 While rare because most claims are settled out of court in negotiations, if we cannot reach a settlement agreement, filing a lawsuit in Alabama and taking your case to court is possible.
 Our lawyer has litigation experience and will be prepared to fight for you.

-Proving Fault in a Traffic Collision
+Proving Fault in Motor Vehicle Accidents

 One of the reasons why working with a skilled car accident attorney is such an important part of the claims process is because Alabama maintains strict fault laws.
 Proving the fault of the responsible party – and the lack of fault on your part – is therefore essential to the outcome of your claim.